Read raw data

 Read data older than 30 days

-an attempt to read a single record older than 30 days results in an error.
+If you need to extend read permissions beyond any of the default restrictions, request the PERMISSION_READ_HEALTH_DATA_HISTORY.
+Otherwise, without this permission, an attempt to read records older than 30 days results in an error.